SysKitTeam/docs-securitymanager/get-to-know-security-manager/office-365-groups-screen.md

 Available management actions for Office 365 Groups are contextually related to the selected object, which means users can __click on or hover over something to get a contextual menu__ that offers actions related to the selected item.

-Note!
-Before you can start exploring Office 365 Groups management actions, SysKit Security Manager will ask you to provide [SharePoint Online Global Administrator consent](#internal/requirements/global-admin-consent).
-If you do not accept or do not have the right privileges, a set of Office 365 Groups features will not be available.

 ### Available actions
 * __Remove a connection to a tenant__ – Remove connections to all associated site collections and Office 365 groups from SysKit Security Manager.